It is possible to teach letter recognition and letter sounds to toddlers and preschoolers in an intentional and engaging way.

 I like to slip my printables into sheet protectors and let her enjoy coloring with colorful dry-erase markers for more repetition and less printing. 😉

 If you think printables are just bland and boring worksheets, think again.
-Printables can be hands-on and engaging – see video below.
+Printables can be hands-on and engaging.

-Who doesn’t love a scavenger hunt?
+You can teach the alphabet with scavenger hunts.
 The great thing about being a parent is that we can re-imagine what learning can be and become co-explorers with our children.

 Pair it with an alphabet puzzle or the cutouts included in the download and you have at least a half-hour of fun!!